 Your application and arriving at Kent

-Accommodation offers for undergraduate students are emailed once you have an unconditional offer to study at Kent, and once you have made kent your Firm choice.
+Accommodation offers for undergraduate students are emailed once you have an unconditional offer to study at Kent, and once you have made Kent your firm choice.
 For most students this will be during the week after publication of the A Level results.

-Due to the Data Protection Act 1998 the University cannot provide you with the details of your new flat and housemates.
+Due to the Data Protection Act 1998 the University cannot provide you with the details of your new flat and house mates.
 However, many students visit the Official University of Kent Freshers Group on Facebook to meet other new students.

 If you choose to use any social media to find flat mates please remember that the majority of these sites are public and anyone can view your name and possibly your address online including other personal details.

 There is no parking available for students living on the Canterbury campus or at Pier Quays in Medway.
-You can only bring a car on campus during the arrvials period when you/your family arrive/unpack.
+You can only bring a car on campus during the arrivals period when you/your family arrive/unpack.
 For guidance on car parking, please consult the Transport website.

-The Unibus runs frequently between the Canterbury campus and city centre and there is a subsidised season ticket scheme in operation for students as well as a free shuttle bus which runs between the Canterbury and Medway campuses.
+The UniBus runs frequently between the Canterbury campus and city centre and there is a subsidised season ticket scheme in operation for students as well as a free shuttle bus which runs between the Canterbury and Medway campuses.